FlavioNovati/Audio-Management/README.md

 Each SFX request is done by invoking the PlaySFX static action directly on SFXManager.PlaySFX(SFX, Vector3) .

-All AudioSource instances used by SFX Manager are initialized disabled when an SFX is reproduced the AudioSource gameObject is set to enabled.
-Pooling works on AudioSource.IsPlaying rather than on gameObject.ActiveInHierarchy.
+AudioClip pooling works on AudioSource.IsPlaying rather than on gameObject.ActiveInHierarchy.